WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/gsoc.md

 - Ability to work independently
 - Ability to handle an ambiguous and constantly changing environment

+Expected outcomes:
+- Improving the UX of the IPP by evaluating, benchmarking, and co-designing with Big Data researcher processing workflow from two or more institutions, then benchmarking the results.

+Possible Mentors:
+- Justin Springer
+- Hoang Nguyen
+- Rowland Mosbergen

+Expected Size of Project:
+- 350 hours

+Difficulty rating:
+- Medium

 ## Fast File Converters (Read/Write) - Research Software Engineering

 This project would suit a candidate who would like to work on making low-level software extremely efficient and effective within a High Performance Computing (HPC) environment.